HzaCode/Athlytics/README.md

 ### 2. ACWR Trend

 With this analysis, you can monitor the rate of change in your training load over time, helping to identify periods of rapid increases that might lead to overtraining or heightened injury risk.
-It's a valuable tool for periodized training monitoring and risk management.
+It's a valuable tool for periodized training monitoring and risk management. *Note: While `calculate_exposure` also calculates ACWR as part of its output, this `calculate_acwr` function focuses specifically on the ACWR metric and its associated plot.*

 **Calculating Data:**
 To get the underlying ACWR data (date, acwr, acwr_smooth) as a data frame: